al12gamer/SiteNotes/README.md

 34. https://powh.io
   * *yes I know I accidentally messed up the numbering here - this is a managed blockchain solution*
 35. https://www.habitat.sh/
+  * *Habitat is open source software that creates platform-independent build artifacts and provides built-in deployment and management capabilities.*
 36. https://sandstorm.io/
+  * *a way to run containerized, easy to manage, applications on your self-hosted server*
 37. https://localethereum.com/offers/PayPal
+  * *buy ETH locally using paypal*
 38. https://paxful.com/sell-bitcoin/paypal
+  * *sell BTC or ETH locally using paypal*
 39. https://spacewalkproject.github.io/
+  * *how I managed VMs in a datacenter in the past, will maybe use this in the future*
 40. https://wekan.github.io/
+  * *open source kanban that looks and feels kinda like Trello*
 41. https://cloudron.io/
+  * *an alternative I found to sandstorm, a managed option*
 42. https://buildbot.net/
+  * *continous integration framework for building and running your software*
 43. http://www.celeryproject.org/
+  * *Celery is an open source asynchronous task queue or job queue which is based on distributed message passing.*
 44. https://www.stopdatamining.me/
+  * *GET OUT of sites that mine your data for profit*
 45. https://www.reddit.com/r/selfhosted/comments/8v5jjm/cozyio_or_nextcloud/
+  * *a good comments section debating on whether to use cozy.io over nextcloud*
 46. https://cozy.io
+  * *as aforementioned, an alternative to nextcloud for file hosting*
 47. https://www.bludit.com/
+  * *create a self-hosting site or blog in seconds using this framework*
 48. https://about.riot.im/
+  * *about the decentralized approach to messaging*
 49. https://twilio.com
+  * *great customer communication suite for support employees*
 50. https://drivecargo.com/
+  * *make extra money while working a rideshare job by selling products to prospective customers as you drive- I met someone using this while in the bay*
 51. https://sensio.cloud/
+  * *Code and describe your infrastructure, SensioCloud continuously deploys and synchronizes your application, its data, and services...
+Git-like.*
 52. https://redfin.com
+  * *competitive pricing and selling of homes, a service I found in the bay while looking for housing*
 53. https://restic.net/
+  * *manual pages for a proper automated backup solution for headless linux or foss servers/services*
 54. https://slice.is/
+  * *insurance and micro-insurance services for those who rideshare, rent or want to cover personal items*
 55. https://asciinema.org/
+  * *the BEST way to record your terminal sessions when teaching others or sharing projects you've worked on in the terminal*
 56. https://transfer.sh/
+  * *easiest way I've found to transfer small files from server to server without using scp*
 57. https://paiza.io/en
+  * *the website says: paiza.IO is online editor and compiler where you can write and run code instantly.
+Whenever you come up with new idea, learn or teach programming, you and others can just write and run code.*
 58. https://www.clutter.com
+  * *an especially-useful-for-the-tight-packed-bay-area service for getting rid of your excess stuff until you need it again*
 59. https://www.3dhubs.com/
+  * *great locally-sourced service for mass 3D printing, mold-injection and other services if you don't want to purchase a printer yourself*
 60. https://easydigitaldownloads.com/
+  * *easy plugin for your site to help you sell logos or other digital items to users*
 61. https://dokit.io/en/mediawiki
+  * *plugin for mediawiki that makes it easier to navigate and edit your wiki*